 Factcheck.org is clear: “None of those claims is true.
 The IRS’ main job under the new law isn’t to enforce penalties.
 Its first task is to administer subsides to help millions of low- and middle-income individuals buy health insurance.”

 And there is also a long list of exemptions from the penalty.
 For the 2014 tax year – the first time that the penalty applied – the IRS reported in July 2015 that 7.5 million tax filers had reported about $1.5 billion in penalties on their returns.
 But another 12 million filers had claimed exemptions from the penalty.
+For 2015, the IRS reported that 6.5 million people reported about $3 billion in penalties on their returns, but 12.7 million other filers claimed exemptions from the penalty.

 If you were uninsured, don’t qualify for an exemption, and owe the penalty, here’s how it works: